 What they all have in common is that they are the result of sun exposure over time, and it's important that the dark spots be examined by a medical professional to distinguish them from skin cancer.

 Age Spots on the Face

-Age spots often appear on the face, due to the fact that the facial area is often exposed to the sun and not hidden behind any type of covering, like the body.
+Age spots often appear on the face since, the facial area is often exposed to the sun and not hidden behind any type of covering, just like the body.
 Also known as solar lentigines, age spots might be more plentiful on the side of the face that gets the most sun exposure, such as the left side of the face for drivers in the U.S., which can be subjected to 20 times more UV exposure.